ditodamaru/bunker_explorer_ws/README.md

 <a name="readme-top"></a>

 # Autonomous Driving Framework for Orchard Environment ROS-based
-Repository ini tentang autonomous driving framework yang telah diuji pada simulation dan real field test berbasis ROS 1 Melodic.
-Telah ditest pada Ubuntu 18.04
+This repository is about an autonomous driving framework that has been tested in simulation and real-field tests based on ROS 1 Melodic and Ubuntu 18.04.

 <!-- TABLE OF CONTENTS -->
 <details>